mtab3000/stonks/README.md

 ### Cryptocurrency Dashboard

 Uses code based on the code we made at [btcticker](http://github.com/llvllch/btcticker).
 The extra screen size means that two three or four coins can fit on the screen at once.
-If there is more thant that, it will carousel to show all the coins listed.
+If you've listed more coins than that, it will carousel to show all the coins listed.
 There is also a maximal mode that will show one coin and an item from and RSS news feed, and a QR code link to that article.

 ### Quotes